boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 }
 {{</highlight>}}

-The above will order by the DOB field descending.
+The above will order by the DOB field in ascending order.
 Where the DOB is the same it will then rank based on score and then finally the document id.
 Doing it like this ensures that you have a stable sort order for your results.

+To sort descending replace `asc` with `desc`.

 If you sort based on a date field and its mapping ignores malformed values then documents which break the format will appear at the bottom of the results irrespective of which way you sort the document.
 For example, if you have two documents indexed with the first document having a proper date and another document with an empty one then sorting descending or ascending will have the document with the proper date appear as the first result in the list.